 Data loss is a major concern for all organizations, along with data security.
-Storing your data in the cloud guarantees that data is always available, even if your equipment like laptops or PC’s, is damaged.
+Storing your data in the cloud guarantees that data is always available, even if your equipment is damaged.
 Cloud-based services provide quick data recovery for all kinds of emergency scenarios – from natural disasters to power outages.

 Cloud infrastructure can also help you with loss prevention.
-If you rely on traditional on-premises approach, all your data will be stored locally, on office computers.
-Despite your best efforts, computers can malfunction from various reasons — from malware and viruses, to age-related hardware deterioration, to simple user error.
+Despite your best efforts, computers can malfunction from various reasons – from malware and viruses, to age-related hardware deterioration, to simple user error.

 But, if you upload your data to the cloud, it remains accessible for any computer with an internet connection, even if something happens to your work computer.

 Having control over sensitive data is vital to any company.
 You never know what can happen if a document gets into the wrong hands, even if it’s just the hands of an untrained employee.

 Cloud enables you complete visibility and control over your data.
 You can easily decide which users have what level of access to what data.
 This gives you control, but it also streamlines work .
 It will also increase and ease collaboration.

 7. Competitive edge and how to migrate to the Cloud?

 Not every company will migrate to the cloud, at least not yet.
 However, organizations which adopt cloud find that many benefits that cloud offers positively impacts their business.
 Cloud adoption increases every year, since companies realize that it offers them access to world-class enterprise technology.
 Therefore, ITAF created a custom cloud solution ready to respond to any necessities.
 Let our cloud specialists help you choose the right solution between private or public cloud for your business.